-Early this year we took a moment to celebrate the announcement that 2022 had been another record-breaking year for production spending in Ontario - \$3.15 billion spread across 316 domestic and 103 service productions.
+Early in 2023 we had the opportunity to celebrate the announcement that 2022 had been another record-breaking year for production spending in Ontario - \$3.15 billion spread across 316 domestic and 103 service productions.
 This work supported 45,891 high-value direct and spin-off jobs - jobs filled by all our members, who work hard to keep our production industry thriving.
 Congratulations to everyone who contributed to making 2022 such a success.